Thanksgiving up Northwest

 Centralia

 We spend the night at Beverly’s house.
-He had brought holy water to “bless” Mark’s house and scare away all the demons that might be there.
+I had brought holy water to “bless” Mark’s house and scare away all the demons that might be there.

 Shari’s